MuhammedKalkan/Anyka-Camera-Firmware/README.md

 If you want to update wifi settings,change etc/jffs2/anyka_conf.ini file and place it in update folder sdcard.
 Restart the camera and settings will be updated.
 This is useful when you want to change wifi settings

+## Creating Custom Update File

+If you have a dump you can create your own update file

+Form rootfs folder, copy contained files and folders to your dumps.

+There are two different parts.

+1- rootfs - bin and etc will go into this one and pack it with

+`mksquashfs squashfs-root root.sqsh4 -comp xz -Xdict-size 100%`

+2- usr   - custom wil lgo into this one and pack it with

+`mksquashfs squashfs-usr usr.sqsh4 -comp xz -Xdict-size 100%`

+Then with fw_version file pack them .
+You can also pack seperately(make sure it is above your current cam version or it wont update)

+`tar cvf update.tar  usr.sqsh4   fw_version`

 ## Other Anyka Based Cameras (This part will need some sort of expertise)

 - Connect to telnet using instructions above